rtCamp/rtMedia/readme.txt

 == Changelog ==

 = 4.0.3 [Jul 05, 2016] =
-* Fixed filter_input warning for media in group creation
+* Fix filter_input warning for media in group creation
-* Fixed warning for video encoding
+* Fix warning for video encoding
-* Fixed delete activity for like and comment after media delete
+* Fix delete activity for like and comment after media delete
-* Fixed media uploading issue from activity for multisite
+* Fix media uploading issue from activity for multisite

 = 4.0.2 [Jun 27, 2016] =
 * Fixed privacy issue in activity for BuddyPress 2.6.0